foreverbell/steps/README.md

 # Example

-**Follow My Feet** can easily be ported to your blog, here is an example, see http://foreverbell.0ginr.com/feet/ .
+**Follow My Steps** can easily be ported to your blog, here is an example, see http://foreverbell.0ginr.com/steps/ .

 # Usage